Zaytinya

 Is Zaytinya worth considering in New York City?
 Yes, if the goal is a Mediterranean meal with smart casual dress and broad daily hours.
 In a city where dining plans can vary widely, this is a useful option for a table that wants Mediterranean food in New York City.

-The recent signal to pay attention to is recognition from Opinionated About Dining in 2025 and again in 2026, which puts it on the radar for diners who track casual restaurant recommendations.
+The restaurant has received recognition from Opinionated About Dining in 2025 and again in 2026, which puts it on the radar for diners who track casual restaurant recommendations.
 That makes it a clearer choice when the group wants Mediterranean cuisine in New York City and a smart-casual setting.

 Late dinner is the strongest use case